The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 Evening: Have a Drink at Piazza dell’Anfiteatro

-It’s just a relaxed place to sit back, enjoy your drink, and watch the night roll in after a day of exploring Lucca!
+It’s just perfect to sit and watch the night roll in after a day of exploring Lucca!

 Drink-at-Piazza-dellAnfiteatro-at-night